ns-moosavi/coval/arrau/README.md

 As a result, if you only run "python arrau-scorer.py <key> <system>" without any additional options, the evaluation is performed by incorporating all coreferent and singleton markables and without considering non-referring markables.

-Overall, above options enable the following evaluation modes:
+Overall, the above options enable the following evaluation modes:

 # Evaluating coreference relations only